IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Why does every AI app have the same input bar, yet none of them feel the same?

-I was designing the input bar for my AI project—what I assumed would be a five-minute task turned into a full design investigation.
+I was designing the input bar for my AI project.
+What seemed like a simple task was a loop down a rabbit hole.....
+I created 4 iterations based on my understanding and readings.

 **Bar 1:** a clean input field with a floating “+” for file uploads, inspired by the _Law of Proximity_.
 It looked tidy, but on closer inspection the “+” felt disconnected, almost like a different feature.